Setting up a DD-WRT VPN on your wifi router offers two key advantages:

 - Doesn’t offer a cryptocurrency payment method

 FAST AND RELIABLE:IPVanish has a large network of servers.
-Uncongested network achieves good speeds.
-Strong security and privacy features.
+Its uncongested network achieves good connection speeds.
+Strong online security and user privacy features.
 Can’t unblock as many streaming services as some of its rivals.
-7-day money-back guarantee.
+30-day money-back guarantee.

 Read our full IPVanish review.